 2.2.
 Experimental Design, Layout and Treatments

-In the study was laid out in a randomised complete block design and replicated three times.
+The study was laid out in a randomised complete block design and replicated three times.
 The plot size was 2 m by 0.3 m and a spacing of 0.5 m between treatments and 1 m between blocks in hydroponic beds.
 There were 10 treatments including non-application (control); Calcium Chloride (250, 500 and 750 mg/L), Cytokinin (150, 250 and 350 mg/L), and Abscisic acid (5, 10 and 15 mg/L).
 The first treatment was done 2 months after initial bending through foliar spraying on a sunny day after dehydrating the crop for 4 hours to improve the uptake.
 The second treatment application was done during the pre-bloom stage when the crop was at the pea size stage through foliar application.

 2.3.
 Land Preparation, Propagation, Crop Establishment and Management